amirongit/notecode/elasticsearchInAction.md

 looks for specific values in specific fields; can be used by itself
 #### Boolean
 used to create sophisticated query logic; consists of four optional clauses made of leaf queries
+- must
-- must: all leaf queries match (matches contribute to relevancy score)
+    - all leaf queries match (matches contribute to relevancy score)
+- should
-- should: one of leaf queries matches (matches contribute to relevancy score)
+    - one of leaf queries matches (matches contribute to relevancy score)
+- must not
-- must not: non of leaf queries match (matches don't contribute to relevancy score)
+    - non of leaf queries match (matches don't contribute to relevancy score)
+- filter
-- filter: all leaf queries match (matches don't contribute to relevancy score)
+    - all leaf queries match (matches don't contribute to relevancy score)
 <!---->
 ```
 GET <indices>/_search